Hyper-Node/SSHMediaPlayer/README.md

 Description:
 App which connects from Android to Raspberry Pi (or any another Linux device) to play music.
 Music is played with mpc (which is a command line media player for linux) on Raspberry.
 The connection to the Raspberry is made with SSH (Secure Shell).
 The Smartphone works as a controller which sends weblinks to the RaspBerry Pi, the weblinks are added to a playlist and played from the internet on the pi.

 At the first start the settings pop up.
-It's mandatory to give the correct ip and ssh-Port of your Raspberry Pi in the network then.
+It is mandatory to give the correct ip and ssh-Port of your Raspberry Pi in the network then.
 Be sure to add username and password if you configured your SSH to use this.

 Features:
 - Adding music streams and mp3 by pasting a weblink to playlist